Updated: Dec 22, 2020

 3. Fill up the jars with coffee beans - about one third should be fine, but you can choose your own measure.
 Baby's breath flower you can get pretty much anywhere - including supermarkets.
 It takes up to 7 days to dry them - but if you don't feel like waiting you can place them fresh and it will dry eventually.
 As another alternative, you can get a fake one too (if you really can't find the fresh one).
 Cut the flowers into smaller branches and stick them in coffee beans.

 4. The most satisfying and the last step - hang them anywhere you wish and enjoy the view!
 Well done, you made it!

-You can follow my example or feel free to go a step further and get maybe jars/bottles in different colours, instead of coffee beans you can fill it up with water and do a Plant Propagation- whatever is your cup of tea.
-The great thing about using coffee beans you will need a very small amount for the Project and you can use the remaining to make a fresh cup of coffee.
+You can follow my example or feel free to go a step further and maybe get jars/bottles in different colours, or instead of coffee beans you can fill it up with water and do a Plant Propagation - whatever is your cup of tea.
+What I like about using good quality organic coffee beans you will need a very small amount and use the remaining to make a fresh cup of coffee. :)

-(If you would like to see another Home Decor DIY , take a look at my Blog Post - How to make Sustainable Spice Shelf with Glass Yoghurt jars.)
+(If you would like to see another Home Decor DIY , take a look at the Blog Post - How to make Sustainable Spice Shelf with Glass Yoghurt jars.)

 P.S.
 If you feel proud of what you made and you want to share with the Creative Community – send me a quick message on firstname.lastname@example.org and the best Project will be part of the Blog post (with all the appropriate credits of course).

 Have fun and make something Beautiful!